Applications are NOW OPEN!

 • Unfortunately, the Center has no capacity to accommodate them, and the housing does not allow pets, so please consider this before applying.

-• We are a very small team as we launch our pilot programs, so we are unable to provide feedback at this time.
-We will try to do so in future programs!
+• We are a very small team so we are unable to provide feedback at this time.
+We will try to do so in the future!

 • Unfortunately, you must be able to attend for the full duration of the program in order to apply.

-• Yes, you can apply to more than one program at the same time, but please note we cannot guarantee that we will have a space for you on all the programs of your choice.
+• Yes, you can apply to more than one program at the same time, but please note you can only attend one program per year.

 • In the unfortunate event that you are not able to attend after you have been accepted, you will need to apply again for the following year.

-• We will provide room and board (three meals a day) for 12 days and all learning activities free of charge.
+• We will provide room and board for nine days and all learning activities free of charge.
 All participants are required to cover their travel to and from the Center.
 For reference, an Amtrak round trip ticket from Moynihan Train Hall in NYC to Hudson train station is approximately $60.
 Transportation between Hudson train station and the Center is provided by the Matthew Strother Center’s team.
-If you miss your train, or can’t be at the train station at the designated time, there are taxi companies in Hudson that can give you a ride from the station to the Center for a flat fee (approx. $40).
+If you miss your train, or can’t be at the train station at the designated time, there are taxi companies in Hudson that can give you a ride from the station to the Center for a flat fee (approx. $60).

 • We strive to be as accessible and accommodating for all individuals as possible, and this work is our priority.
 There are some physical challenges to be aware of on the property for those with limited mobility, most notably uneven ground and difficult terrain for walking (gravel, hills, muddy terrains, etc).
 The accommodation where you will be staying is rented, and unfortunately it is not accessible by wheelchair, but we have made this a priority for our future programs.